 The regular Placement Test can be taken at the Academic Resource Center in Loretto Hall.
 It is free and an appointment is recommended (314-246-7620).
 It takes less than one hour to complete.
 Records of test results are emailed to the Department of International Languages & Cultures.

 "Language Recognition Credit" is designed for students who already have some proficiency in a second language.
 Students who enroll in their first foreign language course at Webster (other than beginning I, ILC1070 and ILC1080), and complete the course with a grade of B or better (not B-), will be awarded recognition credit.
 Students must apply for Recognition Credit and pay a $10 processing fee.
 Up to 12 recognition credit hours can be earned.
-RC are Webster credits and are particularly interesting to those students seeking to obtain a minor or a certificate in a FL.
+RC are Webster credits and are applicable to those students seeking to obtain a minor, certificate, or major in a FL.
 Please contact the ILC department for more information.

 The Department of International Languages & Cultures sponsors study abroad programs

 Spanish in Mendoza, Argentina

 For intermediate and advanced students of Spanish, a 5-6 week stay in Mendoza, Argentina, a beautiful town located at the foot of the Andes Mountains.
 Students live with families.
 Various local excursions and trips to other cities supplement the language, literature and culture classes.
 For information contact Dr. Graciela N. V. Corvalán.

 International Exchange Partnerships

 Argentina - An exchange between Webster University and the Facultad de Filosofia y letras, Universidad Nacional de Cuyo - Mendoza, Argentina (http://ffyl.uncu.edu.ar/)